A hypnotic and thought-provoking novel inspired by the sensational Lord Lucan case, by the Orange Prize-shortlisted author of Fred & Edie.

 In the summer of 1974, Mandy River arrives in London to make a fresh start and begins working as nanny to the children of one Lady Morven.
 She quickly finds herself in the midst of a bitter custody battle and the house under siege: Lord Morven is having his wife watched.
 According to Lady Morven, her estranged husband also has a violent streak, yet she doesn't seem the most reliable witness.
 Should Mandy believe her?

-As Mandy tries to shield her young charges from harm, her friend Rosemary watches from the wings - an odd girl with her own painful past and a rare gift.
+As Mandy edges towards her tragic fate, her friend Rosemary watches from the wings - an odd girl with her own painful past and a rare gift.
 This time, though, she misreads the signs.

 Mandy is a gorgeous creation, a character so warm and vivid you half wish you could take her out for a drink . . .
 Dawson is good at delineating class, particularly as it manifested itself in the '70s, when the clenched '50s and the new world of the '60s were still in a fight to the death: every detail is perfect, from children's toys to mealtimes . . . it's impossible to tire of Mandy, or of Neville, the West Indian man with whom she falls in love - Observer, Book of the Day